 A staple in the NFL since 1930, the Detroit Lions are a classic team in the NFC North.
 After moving from Portsmouth, OH to Detroit in 1933 and changing their team moniker from the Spartans to the Lions, this group has been a consistent competitor on the gridiron.
 However, despite decades of blood, sweat, and tears, the Lions have yet to earn their first Super Bowl title.
 In fact, the Lions have only made one NFC Championship appearance.
-That came in 1991 and ended with a 41-10 loss at the hands of the eventual Super Bowl champion Washington Redskins.
+That came in 1991 and ended with a 41-10 loss at the hands of the eventual Super Bowl champion team from Washington.

 Fans in Detroit are all too familiar with the tough side of being a fan.
 Compounding factors such as playing in a division with the Packers, Bears, and Vikings coupled with bad luck, bad draft decisions, and the early retirements of two of the greatest players in their history (Barry Sanders and Calvin Johnson), the Lions need to catch a break.
 However, never a team to look for a handout, this blue collar squad is intent on earning their keep and winning a Super Bowl through brute force on the field.

 The Lions hired a new general manager following the 2015 season and since then Bob Quinn has been doing everything he can to construct a Super Bowl champion.
 Facing a crisis after the sudden departure of Calvin Johnson, the most prolific wide receiver in Detroit Lions history, and one of the best in NFL history, Quinn had to calm the nerves of the Detroit faithful.
 Three days after the Johnson retirement, the Lions signed wide receiver Marvin Jones to a five year deal.
 He immediately took over the role as the second receiver and amassed nearly 1,000 yards in his first season with the team.
 He went over 1,110 in his second year, proving to be a valuable asset in the passing game.
-His third season, however, was cut short as he found himself on injured reserve during the 2018 season with a bad knee.
+His third season, however, was cut short as he found himself on injured reserve with a bad knee, but came back strong in 2019 and looks to do the same in 2020.